Process Design

 Working with complexity as a participatory leader

-This tool is the basis of all the work I do whether it is a single meeting or a longer term strategic initiative.
+This tool is the basis of all the work I do, whether it is a single meeting or a longer-term strategic initiative.

-When working with a client we spend time discerning the need and purpose first.
+When working with a client, we spend time discerning the need and purpose first.
 This helps us to find the people who should be involved in a process and determine principles of engagement.
-Once we have done this work we have the starting material to begin inviting people into the initiative.
+Once we have done this work, we have the starting material to begin inviting people into the initiative.

 Understanding how to support action is a critical piece of planning.
-When working with complex systems and difficult challenges we cannot know all the ways our work will unfold.
-But from a strategic planning perspective it is important to have an idea of what outputs we are hoping to create and how those will be supported with an architecture of implementation.
+When working with complex systems and difficult challenges, we cannot know all the ways our work will unfold.
+But from a strategic planning perspective, it is important to have an idea of what outputs we are hoping to create and how those will be supported with an architecture of implementation.
 This helps us prepare for the implementing phase of the work at the planning stage

-Once those guideposts are in place we can make choices about structuring the work.
-We begin by designing high level concepts in order to test ideas and surface limiting beliefs and ways of thinking before they can stop us from doing our best work.
+Once those guideposts are in place, we can make choices about structuring the work.
+We begin by designing high-level concepts in order to test ideas and surface limiting beliefs and ways of thinking before they can stop us from doing our best work.
 After strengthening our ideas and the will to commit, we can make choices about the structure and the logistics for undertaking the project.

-Planning for complexity requires callers and core teams to be agile and adaptable while also holding good structured form and a strong container for the work.
-This tool places a substantial focus on the architecture of strategic processes, and encourages leaders to take a flexible and participatory perspective on complex challenges.
+Planning for complexity requires callers and core teams to be agile and adaptable while also holding well structured form and a strong container for the work.
+This tool places a substantial focus on the architecture of strategic processes and encourages leaders to take a flexible and participatory perspective on complex challenges.
 Done well, it can result in outcomes that are co-created, co-owned and sustainable over time.
 It builds capacity in organizations and communities and it supports all kinds of leadership and diversity.

-You can view a half hour presentation on this model here:
+You can view a half-hour presentation on this model here:

 Process Facilitation

-In my work with clients I draw from a number of participatory dialogue processes.
+In my work with clients, I draw from a number of participatory dialogue processes.
 I specialize in processes that work with emergent outcomes.
 In addition to customizing facilitation processes, I am highly experienced in leading and teaching the following methods:

 Harvesting, decision support and evaluation

-Longer term strategic process
+Longer-term strategic process

-For longer term strategic initiatives, I use a variety of tools and processes that help us to support innovation and change in complexity over time.
+For longer-term strategic initiatives, I use a variety of tools and processes that help us to support innovation and change in complexity over time.
 These include: